 Amazon Business has changed the way businesses operate in the marketplace by addressing the specific needs of B2B sellers and customers.
 Both the buying and selling processes are efficient so far.
-The essence of selling on Amazon B2B is merchants can offer products to both retail customers as well as business buyers.
+The essence of selling on Amazon B2B is merchants can offer products to both retail customers and business buyers.

 According to sources, Amazon Business will surpass $52 billion in gross sales by 2023.
 Besides, it is the fastest-growing business unit of Amazon as per their financial records.